w3c/wot/proposals/policies/async-decision.md

 - A pull request can be landed once two editors have either provided their approval or deferred to the other editors.
 - Editors are expected to provide formal reviews, but all members (and non-members) may contribute to the public discussion on GitHub and Editors are responsible for determining consensus.
 Reviews may be requested from other interested members in order to ascertain consensus.
 - If there are request for changes from other members, they should be taken into account.
-- If a consensus can not be reached asynchronously where the Pull Request discussion thread goes long (more than 10 comments) without making progress, then a synchronous discussion in a web conference is needed to arrive at a consensus.
-If a unanimous decision can not be reached, then Chairs may call for a group vote to resolve a deadlock in line with the Working Group's existing [Decision Policy](https://www.w3.org/2020/01/wot-wg-charter.html#decisions).
+- If a consensus can not be reached by the editors asynchronously where the Pull Request discussion thread goes long (more than 10 comments) without making progress, then a synchronous discussion in a web conference is needed to arrive at a consensus.
+If a unanimous decision can not be reached, then Chairs may call for a group decision to resolve a deadlock in line with the Working Group's existing [Decision Policy](https://www.w3.org/2020/01/wot-wg-charter.html#decisions).

 ## Appendix